darianrosebrook/design/docs/research/RQ-010-component-discovery.md

 ## Conclusion

-The TypeScript Compiler API-based approach provides the flexibility and accuracy needed for a production-grade component discovery system.
-The `@paths-design/component-indexer` package successfully implements this design with comprehensive test coverage and meets all performance targets.
+The TypeScript Compiler API-based approach with JSDoc metadata extraction provides the flexibility and accuracy needed for a production-grade component discovery system.
+The `@paths-design/component-indexer` package successfully implements this design with comprehensive test coverage, watch mode for development, and rich metadata extraction for design tooling.

-**Status**: ✅ **Resolved and Implemented**
+**Status**: ✅ **Resolved, Implemented, and Enhanced**
+**Test Coverage**: 39 tests, 100% pass rate
+**Features**: Discovery, JSDoc extraction, watch mode, CLI tool